-When visiting Atlanta we had the mind set, we wanted to do as the locals did.
+When visiting Atlanta we had the mindset, we wanted to do as the locals did.
 So even though World of Coke and Centennial Olympic Park are common stomping grounds for tourists, they weren’t at the top of our list.
 Being with Jared (A Gentleman’s Providence) and our new blogger friend, Elias from Stay Crispy My Friends, shopping was our number one priority.
-After talking with the SoPro team, they gave several places to shop and eat.
+After talking with the SoPro team, they gave us several suggestions on places to shop and eat.
 The two places that were musts were Westside Provisions and Buckhead Atlanta.

 TIP: When going on vacation, set a spending budget for shopping.
 Be reasonable and give a little wiggle room in case you go over.
 This will help you from spending too much money which is very easy to do.